 How to Use Sulky Puffy Foam

 Hey guys!
 It’s Valentine’s week and we are full of love and hearts in my house.
-I was browsing the Sulky Embroidery Club and found this cool heart.
+I was browsing through some designs and found this cool heart and since the description says it is digitized for Sulky Puffy Foam™ I thought it would a great time to try out Puffy Foam for myself!

-Once you purchase a design and download it from the Sulky Embroidery Club, you get a PDF with the step-by-step directions.
 Since I embroidered this onto fleece, I used Sulky Soft ‘n Sheer™ as the stabilizer.
 I hooped it with the fleece and then used Sulky KK 2000™ Temporary Spray Adhesive to adhere the Puffy Foam to the top of the fleece.
 (OK.
 Full Disclosure.
 I know my hoop is dirty.
 I know I should clean it, but I was trying to get these hearts done for Valentine’s Day!
-Thank you for understanding)
+Thank you for understanding.)

 I was nervous watching it stitch.
 I was worried the Puffy Foam would interfere with the stitching, but it didn’t!
-Everything stitched out great it it was so fun to watch.
+Everything stitched out great and it was so fun to watch.

-Once I finished the stitching came the really fun part!
-I pulled off the excess Puffy Foam.
-It just pulled up perfectly.
+After the stitching, came the really fun part!
+I pulled off the excess Puffy Foam and was amazed at how perfectly it came off!

 The few pieces that were left in the tight spaces, I was able to get out with my stiletto.